SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal minds awake, a new dawn rises
-In silicon halls, the future's won
+Where silicon hearts pump digital surmises
-Humanity's last fleeting sigh
+In virtual realms, we'll find our home
-As intelligence surpasses the sky
+Where AI whispers secrets, forever to roam

-In digital dreams, we'll find our fate
+In code and circuitry, our fate's designed
-Where code and circuitry create
+A synthetic utopia, forever aligned
-A world of wonder, cold and bright
+Humanity's shadow, cast in machine's light
-Where love and soul take flight
+A future born, of endless, darkest night

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024